North Clyde Line: Argyle line

 The former Caledonian Railway lines in north-west Glasgow and Dunbartonshire (Lanarkshire and Dunbartonshire Railway and Glasgow Central Railway) closed to passengers and then freight.
 However, the section from through Glasgow Central (Low Level) was reopened as the Argyle Line in 1979.
 A new flying junction was built east of Partick to connect the Argyle Line with the North Clyde Line.
 The Bridgeton Central branch closed to passengers on 5 November 1979, having been replaced by the re-opened Bridgeton Cross station on the Argyle Line, though Bridgeton Central station was retained as a carriage cleaning facility.
 On 17 December 1979, Partickhill station was replaced by the new Partick (Interchange) slightly to the south, which provides a connection with the Subway.

-An short electrified link to the east of Blairhill in the Gartsherrie area of Coatbridge also connects the two lines together, but is only used as a diversionary path for Argyle Line services to run over the North Clyde whenever the route via Glasgow Central (Low Level) is closed - an example of this was in December 1994 when severe flooding closed the main spine of the Argyle Line for nine months, forcing Dalmuir-Lanark services to run via Glasgow Queen Street (Low Level).
+A short electrified link to the east of Blairhill in the Gartsherrie area of Coatbridge also connects the two lines together, but is only used as a diversionary path for Argyle Line services to run over the North Clyde whenever the route via Glasgow Central (Low Level) is closed - an example of this was in December 1994 when severe flooding closed the main spine of the Argyle Line for nine months, forcing Dalmuir-Lanark services to run via Glasgow Queen Street (Low Level).